-10.1 RSO Written Warning
+10.1 RSO Intervention

-A status in which the case was handled through the formal process and further violations of the University rules will result in more serious sanctions.
+A status in which the case was handled informally and did not result in a formal sanction.

 10.2 RSO Probation

 A status which generally will not exceed eighteen (18) months, unless at the discretion of the decision-maker(s).
 RSOs that violate any regulation while on RSO probation are likely to receive enhanced sanctions for any subsequent violations.